stitchdata/docs/_destinations/postgresql/setup/google-cloudsql-postgres.md

   - title: "create db user"
     content: |
+      {% include note.html type="single-line" content="**Note**: You must have the ability to create a user and grant privileges to complete this step." %}

       Configuring the second part of the access control settings requires creating a database user for Stitch.
 This guide will use the psql method to create the user, which requires the use of a SQL client.

       {% assign clean-database-name = page.display_name | downcase | replace:" ","-" %}